sharafcs50/PinkPanther/dev-strategy.md

 ## Step 2: Introduce Member 1

-* Make one md file for the memeber
+* Make one md file for the member
 * Add the biography
 * Add new branch
 * Commit Changes